openwanderer/example-app/hello-world/README.md

 ```
 If you have not done so already, you may wish to look at the [examples in the jsapi repository](https://github.com/openwanderer/jsapi/tree/master/core/examples) which give more information on the basic `jsapi` classes.

-You need to install `openwanderer-jsapi` from NPM, see below.
-We first import the `OpenWanderer` object from the downloaded NPM package and then create an `OpenWanderer.Navigator` object.
+We first create an `OpenWanderer.Navigator` object.
 Note how, unlike the basic `jsapi` examples, we need to specify an `api` option when creating it.
 This specifies the server-side API endpoints that the client communicates with.
 These server-side API endpoints are automatically provided by the OpenWanderer server application, so you will not need to change these (however, if you want the `jsapi` to talk to some other back-end besides the OpenWanderer server, you can do).
 Considering these one-by-one:

 - `byId`: this API endpoint supplies information about a panorama with a given ID as a JSON object, containing `lat`, `lon`, `ele` (elevation), `pan` (heading angle or yaw), `tilt` (pitch) and `roll`.
 - `panoImg`: this API endpoint supplies a panorama image with a given ID.